wzcai99/XuanCE-Tiny/README.md

 - ...
 - More details of the usage can be found in the [documentions](https://xuance.readthedocs.io/en/latest/).

 In summary, our high-modularized design allows us to focus on unit design and improvements with other parts untouched.
+The highlighs of our project are listed below:
+- Custom environment, network architecture, policy optimization
+- Custom evaluation process
+- Support dictionary state inputs
+- Support efficient environments parallization ([EnvPool](https://github.com/sail-sg/envpool))
+- Tensorboard Logging
+- Video Capturing
+- Benchmarking Experiments

 Currently, this repo supports the following RL algorithms which are:
 - Advantage Actor-Critic(A2C)[[paper](https://arxiv.org/pdf/1602.01783v2.pdf)]